qPalee/LectureNotes/Year3/Sem1/Security/Tom/Week1/reverse-engineering-binaries.md

 Results return in RAX and RDX or XMM0 and XMM1

-The function makes a new stack space by moving the stack pointers (RSP, RBP) Instruction pointers and old RBP are stored on the stack for later
+The function makes a new stack space by moving the stack pointers (RSP, RBP) Original RBP and RIP are stored on the stack (in that order) for later
+- extra parameters not in registers are then pushed on top of them
+- starting at rbp + 0x10

 ##### Windows
 Windows uses different registers